Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 • 1 tablespoon toasted sesame seeds

-• 1 spring onion, thinly sliced lengthways and put in a glass of water to curl up
+• 1 scallion (spring onion), thinly sliced lengthways and put in a glass of water to curl up

 Instructions

 3. Blanch the broccolini.
-My hack to quickly and easily blanch vegetables is literally to pour boiling water over them in a bowl and let them sit.
-I don’t know why it seems like more work to boil the water on the stove and then drain them, but for me it does!
 Get the broccolini in a large, heatproof bowl along with 2 teaspoons of salt.
 Boil your kettle, then pour the boiled water into the bowl so that the broccolini is covered.
 Leave for 3 minutes, then drain in a colander, rinse with cold water and set aside.

 4. Make the sauce.
-In a large mixing bowl, combine the 60g tahini, 2 tablespoons soy sauce, 2 tablespoons sesame oil, 2 tablespoons rice vinegar, 1 tablespoon chilli oil, 1 tablespoon chilli jam and 1 tablespoon toasted sesame seeds.
-Using a microplane or fine side of a grater, grate in the 2 garlic cloves and piece of ginger.
+In a large mixing bowl, combine 1/4 cup tahini, 2 tablespoons soy sauce, 2 tablespoons sesame oil, 2 tablespoons rice vinegar, 1 tablespoon chilli oil, 1 tablespoon chilli jam and 1 tablespoon of toasted sesame seeds.
+Using a microplane or fine side of a grater, grate in the 2 garlic cloves and ginger.
 Mix the sauce vigorously with a fork.

 5. Mix the noodles.
-Add the drained soba noodles to the mixing bowl with the sauce, along with the smacked cucumber, broccolini and the 2 chopped spring onions.
+Add the drained soba noodles to the mixing bowl with the sauce, along with the smacked cucumber, broccolini and 2 chopped scallions.
 Toss everything together really well to make sure the noodles are coated in the sauce.
-Divide between plates, top with more toasted sesame seeds and the curly spring onion.
-Dig in!
+Divide between plates, top with more toasted sesame seeds and the curly scallions.

 Notes

-This is a great make-ahead salad.
-You can assemble the whole thing and then store in a container in the fridge until you’re ready to serve.
+STORAGE INSTRUCTIONS: This is a great make-ahead salad.
+You can assemble the whole thing and then store it in a container in the fridge until you’re ready to serve.
 It will last well for 4 days.

-This is a meal in itself, but you can bulk it out with some sticky gochujang chicken or miso salmon.
-Adding some fried halloumi slices on top would also be delicious!
+SERVING SUGGESTIONS: This is a meal in itself, but you can bulk it out with some sticky gochujang chicken or miso salmon.
+Adding sweet chilli glazed halloumi slices on top would also be delicious.

 • Prep Time: 10